bkw777/NODE_DATAPAC/README.md

 # Software

 Originally these shipped with an [OPTION ROM](ROM) from NODE called RAMDSK, written by Travelling Software.

-Later, each unit also came with a [.CO also called RAMDSK](software/RAMDSK) written by Paul Globman.
+Later, each unit also shipped with [RAMDSK.CO](software/RAMDSK) written by Paul Globman.

-The only version of the original rom we have is an early version that only supports the original 256k hardware, and only for Model 100/102.
+We have several versions of RAMDSK, including:
-There was also a version for Model 200, and there were later versions that supported up to 512k.
+ - original versions for 100 & 200 which supported 512K (2 banks), in the `orig` directories
-The original rom is not needed to use the hardware.
-Instead you can use Paul Globmans RAMDSK.
+ - an earlier version for 200 that only supports 256K
-We have versions of that for both 100 and 200, and we have the later versions that support up to 512k.
+ - new versions for 100, 200 and K85 which support 1M (4 banks)

 Some software culled from the M100SIG archive and Club100 are collected here in the [software](software) directory.